junwang-noaa/graphcast/NCEP/docs/source/outputs.rst

 Product
 ######################

-The GraphCastGFS model runs 4 times a day at 00Z, 06Z, 12Z, and 18Z cycles.
+The MLGFS model runs 4 times a day at 00Z, 06Z, 12Z, and 18Z cycles.
 The horizontal resolution is on 0.25 degree lat-lon grid.
 The vertical resolutions are on both 13 and 37 pressure levels.

 * The 13 pressure levels include: